stefangeorgescu970/easy-help-web/README.md

 # EasyHelpWeb

 This project represents part of the Bachelor Thesis I have developed in collaboration with [Adrian Moldovan](https://github.com/AdrianMoldovan97).
-The web application found in this repository is the result of combined work.
+The web application found in this repository is the result of our combined work.

 More information on the project together with the Paper I authored related to this and other parts of the system can be found [on my website](http://stefangeorgescu.com/thesis.html).